kero13ro/chrome-pdf-ai/README.md

-# PDF to AI Assistant - Chrome Extension
+# YouTube & PDF to AI Assistant - Chrome Extension

-A Chrome extension that instantly sends PDF files to AI assistants (Claude or ChatGPT) for analysis with one click.
+A Chrome extension that extracts YouTube video transcripts and sends PDF files to AI assistants (Claude or ChatGPT) for instant analysis with one click.

 [English](#english) | [繁體中文](#繁體中文)